 ¹ IndustryWeek, “Unlocking performance,” Emerson, accessed September 26, 2022.

 Downtime isn't inevitable.
 With the right mix of proactive maintenance, smart tools, and skilled people, companies can prevent problems before they happen—or resolve them quickly when they do.
-Here are five proven strategies that significantly reduce downtime and keep production running smoothly.
+Here are a few proven strategies that significantly reduce downtime and keep production running smoothly.

 Real-time monitoring tools give you constant visibility into your network.
 With customizable dashboards and alarms, you'll know about problems before they stop production.
 Engineers can act fast, either preventing downtime entirely or cutting its duration to a minimum.